-4 Machining the high pressure lens
+4 Machining the high-pressure lens

 The small aperture sizes in the HPL are difficult to machine.
-If the apertures are not centered on the lens axis or are not perfectly round, they can distort the gas flow field and the resulting particle trajectories.
+If the apertures are not centered on the lens axis or are not perfectly round, they can distort the gas flow field and therefore the particle trajectories.
 We tested the quality of the lens apertures by observing the deposition of polydisperse NH4NO3 particles that have been transmitted by the lens system and impact the end of an acrylic rod that has been positioned in the AMS vacuum chamber in place of the heated tungsten vaporizer.
-Figure 6 shows pictures of the deposition pattern for HPL SN10 and SN12.
-From deposition patterns of size-selected particles, we have determined that the diffuse region corresponds to approximately 60 to 70 nm particles, the brightest part corresponds to 300 nm particles and the narrow tail corresponds to 600 nm, as indicated by the numbers in Fig. 6a.
-Particle concentrations for sizes > 600 nm were too low to observe in the deposition patterns for polydisperse distributions shown in Fig. 6.
-The deposition pattern for HPL SN10 (Fig. 6a) indicates that different size particles are focusing to different downstream radial positions, while the circular pattern for HPL SN12 (Fig. 6b) indicates that different size particles are focused along the lens axis.
-Visual inspection of the apertures under a microscope showed defects along the edges of the SN10 apertures that are likely the sources of the poor focusing.
+The deposition pattern for HPL SN10 is a long streak (Fig. 5a), indicating that different size particles are focusing to different downstream radial positions, while the pattern for HPL SN12 is circular (Fig. 5b), indicating that different size particles are focused along the centerline of the lens.
+From deposition patterns of size-selected particles, we have determined that the diffuse region corresponds to approximately 60 to 70 nm particles, the brightest part to 300 nm particles and the narrow tail to 600 nm, as indicated by the numbers in Fig. 5a.
+Particle concentrations for sizes greater than 600 nm were too low to observe in the deposition patterns for polydisperse distributions shown in Fig. 5.
+Visual inspection of the apertures under a microscope showed defects along the edges of the SN10 apertures and nozzle that are likely the sources of the poor focusing.